O que são modelos de dispositivos de impressão 3D, e como eles atendem a diferentes setores?

 1. Classification by Printing Technology: Which Model Fits Your Needs?

 3D printing device models are categorized by the fabricação aditiva (SOU) tecnologia they replicate.
-Each type has unique strengths, Materiais, e casos de uso ideais.
+Each type has unique strengths, materiais, e casos de uso ideais.
 The table below compares the three most common technologies:

-Sinterização seletiva a laser (SLS) ModelsEmploys a high-power laser to scan and melt powder (metal or polymer); fuses particles into solid layers to create strong, partes complexas.Metal powder (aço inoxidável, titânio), polymer powder (nylon)Força de alta peça, Não há necessidade de estruturas de suporteIndustrial R&D (Aeroespacial, peças automotivas), functional prototype testing
+Sinterização Seletiva a Laser (SLS) ModelsEmploys a high-power laser to scan and melt powder (metal or polymer); fuses particles into solid layers to create strong, complex parts.Metal powder (aço inoxidável, titanium), polymer powder (nylon)High part strength, no need for support structuresIndustrial R&D (aeroespacial, peças automotivas), functional prototype testing

 2. Classification by Application Scenario: Tailoring Models to Specific Goals

 UM.
-Educacional & Science Popularization Models
+Educational & Science Popularization Models

 B. Industrial Design Models